 Express Pass Cost

 The pricing of Express Passes can be quite confusing.
 Firstly, there are different types of Express Passes that cover anything from 4 to 7 attractions.
 The more expensive Express Passes cover more rides.
 Secondly, during peak periods you will pay more for an Express Pass compared to off-peak periods.

 If you buy a 2-day Studio Pass as well as an Express Pass, the Express Pass is only valid for the day printed on the Express Pass ticket, not both days of the Studio Pass.

 USJ Express Pass Options

-There are three main types of Universal Studio Japan Express Pass: Universal Express Pass 3, Universal Express 4, and Universal Express Pass 7.
-Not all express passes include timed entry to the Wizarding World of Harry Potter.
+There are two main types of Universal Studio Japan Express Pass: Universal Express 4 and Universal Express Pass 7.
+All Express Passes include timed entry to either or both of the Wizarding World of Harry Potter and Super Nintendo World.

 NOTE: The included attractions in each Express Pass can change over time.
 Check the Express Pass you are interested before you buy to make sure it includes the rides you want.
 Also, visit the USJ attractions page to see if rides and attractions you are wanting to try are temporarily closed.

 The USJ Express Pass 4 must be purchased in conjunction with an entry ticket and includes timed skip the line to four ride options, and timed entry to either the Wizarding World of Harry Potter or Super Nintendo World: